sloppyjuicy/archive-components/tags/ngn-cycle/README.md

 # ngn-cycle

-This custom element will display one section at a time.
+This custom element will display one HTML element at a time.
 Useful for wizards, scrollers, tab navigation, or anything else that needs to display one thing at a time.